WebAssembly/spec/spectec/test-prose/TEST.md

   - m is less than or equal to k.

 Globaltype_ok
-- the global type (MUT?, t) is valid if:
+- the global type (MUT? t) is valid if:
   - the value type t is valid.

 Tabletype_ok
-- the table type (addrtype, limits, reftype) is valid if:
+- the table type (addrtype limits reftype) is valid if:
   - the limits limits is valid with ((2 ^ 32) - 1).
   - the reference type reftype is valid.